 If you like fruit, try cherry bitters, cranberry, peach, plum, and rhubarb bitters.
 Celery bitters are a vegetarian option.
 With chocolate, cinnamon, and nut ingredients, you may make a dessert-like dish.
 Cardamom, roasted wood, and tobacco have all enticed our taste buds, and a particularly intriguing Old Fashioned with mole bitters will have you smacking your lips!

-Takeaway: With Bitters, you’ve got endless options!
+Takeaway: With Bitters you’ve got endless options!

 To be honest, there are far too many excellent craft bitters on the market today to do justice to this rapidly expanding genre.
-It’s difficult to go wrong whether crafting cocktails, experimenting by mixing them with cider or beer or simply drinking them with soda water.
+It's difficult to go wrong whether crafting cocktails, experimenting by mixing them with cider or beer, or simply drinking them with soda water.
 So, embrace your bitter nature and experiment with cocktail bitters as a simple way to up your drinking game.

 Amari, a drinkable bitter spirit sold in huge bottles and occasionally served by the glass, is related to bitters but is not as sharply concentrated or high in alcohol as bitters.
-As a result, Amari such as Campari, Cynar, and Fernet Branca is used in cocktails in varied ways.
+As a result, Amari such as Campari, Cynar, and Fernet Branca are used in cocktails in varied ways.